OluwatosinAdenuga/Shopping-Trend-Analysis-/README.md

 However, I separated the dataset into two different excel worksheets to make it easier to manage, analyze and export to SQL for further analysis (Data Segmentation/Partitioning)

 ### Exploratory Data Analysis
-This involved exploring the data to answer key questions, such as:
+Exploring the dataset to answer key questions, such as:

 - What the top selling product was?
 - What season had the most revenue across all different locations?